CivicTechTO/toronto-community-directory/_communities/let-s-hike-t-o.md

 ---
 name: Let's Hike T.O.
 link: https://www.letshiketo.ca/
+description:
-description: A hiking community in Toronto open to everyone with a focus on people of colour, newcomers & young adults
+  A hiking community in Toronto open to everyone with a focus on people of colour, newcomers & young adults
-source: 'issue #97 by @nafeesaDPS'
+source: "issue #97 by @nafeesaDPS"
 tags:
+  - topic/hobby/walking
-- for/walking
+  - instance-of/organization/community
 ---

 <!-- Community added from GitHub issue #97 -->